 Common Charges: The common charges are made up of the following components:

 (i) Qualifying expenditure: This is the operating and maintenance expenditure described in the Station Access Conditions and relevant Annexes incurred by the Infrastructure Manager during any accounting year/half accounting year calculated in accordance with the formula specified in the Station Access Conditions and relevant Annexes.
-The formula apportions the qualifying expenditure between TOCs by taking into account a combination of each TOC's vehicle departures at the Station and the relative size of the international, domestic and common areas at the relevant Station.
+The formula apportions the qualifying expenditure between TOCs by taking into account a combination of each TOC's vehicle departures at the Station (in relation to Common Zone QX) and an appropriate allocation method depending on the nature of the cost incurred for costs in other zones.
 The qualifying expenditure is levied on all TOCs using the relevant Station.

-(ii) Long term charge: The long term charge will reflect the Infrastructure Manager's costs of the renewal and repair activities at each Station.
+(ii) Long term charge: The long-term charge will reflect the Infrastructure Manager's costs of the renewal and repair activities at each Station.
 The charge will be recovered from all TOCs whose services stop at the Station in proportion to the number of vehicle departures for each TOC and the relevant sizes of the different areas at the Station.
 The amount of the long-term charge will be specified in the relevant Annexes to the Station Access Conditions for each Station and will be reviewed as per the specified formula.

-Exclusive Charges: These are the charges to be paid by the respective TOC for any bespoke services provided by the Infrastructure Manager to such TOC at the relevant Station.
+Exclusive Charges: These are the charges to be paid by the respective TOC for any bespoke services (“Exclusive Station Services”) provided by the Infrastructure Manager to such TOC at the relevant Station.

 Qualifying Expenditure (“Qx”)